dpkristensen/globifest/samples/GtestApp/readme.txt

 To demonstrate parsing and see the output, run the build command from the top-level folder:

-./build -i samples/GtestApp/GtestApp.gproj -o _Output
+./build -i samples/GtestApp/GtestApp.gproj -o _Output/GtestApp

 These files only exist to illustrate usage of the Globifest project packaging system, and may not build for actual compilers.